liaokz/Redis-ZSetWithTime/README.md

 | ~~zscan~~ |  |

 ### zts.zadd
 By default, the timestamp will be set according to the time of the server when the member is inserted.
-With the `ts` option, timestamp value can be specified in the format `zts.zadd key [ts] score timestamp member`, e.g `zts.zadd myzts ts 1 10000 a`.
+With the `ts` option, timestamp value can be specified in the format `zts.zadd key [ts] score timestamp member`, e.g `zts.zadd myzts ts 1 1510798920243 a` will insert an element with score of 1 and timestamp of 1510798920243.
+One important thing is that, if write the default `zts.zadd` command into the AOF file directly, when loading back the data the timestamp will regenerated and be differ from the orignal one.
+So the default `zts.zadd` command will be converted to a `zts.zadd` command with the `ts` option associated with the current timestamp in the AOF.

 **Note**: TS and INCR options at the same time are not compatible.